-Yes – our open door policy has become a virtual open door policy!
-Even though we are predominately working from home, we are still available via the College phone number, email and Zoom.
+Yes – our open-door policy has become a virtual open-door policy!
+While some of us[GK1] may be working more flexible hours (from campus as well as home), we are still available via the College phone number, email and Zoom.

 What is Morling doing to encourage student wellbeing?

-Students can contact our Dean of Students, Peter Friend, throughout the week.
+- Students can always contact our Dean of Students, Peter Friend, throughout the week.

-Our Ezra Counselling Clinic is also still operational (online) for students or members of the public who need a more formal space to process and find support.
+- Our Ezra Counselling Centre is also still operational (face-to-face and online) for students or members of the public who need a more formal space to process and find support.

 Will Morling events still continue?

 We are still keen to equip people in our churches, workplaces and neighbourhoods by holding events that will inspire us to live out our faith in real and relevant ways.
-We are working hard to adapt our upcoming events to be available online.
+All events at the moment are being offered online via livestreaming.
 Please check our Events page for updates.

-Is Morling still holding Open Nights or taking Semester 2 enrolments?
+Is Morling still holding Open Nights or taking enrolments?

 Yes!
-Even though the way we teach may change we are still committed to providing world class training in Bible and Theology, Education, Counselling, and Chaplaincy and Spiritual Care.
+Even though the way we teach may change we are still committed to providing world class training in Bible and Theology, Education, Counselling, Chaplaincy and Spiritual Care, and Professional Supervision.
 We are exploring ways that this crisis might actually provide new opportunities to equip women and men who want to be better equipped to follow Christ and make an impact in God’s world.